Home » Type » Noodles + Pastas » Garlicky Mushroom & Kale + Linguine

 Pasta: In a large pot, cook pasta according to package, drain in a colander, and set side.

-Saute Veggies: In the same pot, heat olive oil over medium heat, add onions, and cook for 4 minutes; add garlic, mushrooms and herbs, optional red pepper flakes, salt, and pepper, and cook over medium heat until mushrooms start to release moisture, about 4 – 5 minutes.
+Saute Veggies: In the same pot, heat olive oil over medium heat, add onions, and cook for 4 minutes; add garlic, mushrooms, herbs, optional red pepper flakes, salt, and pepper, and cook over medium heat until mushrooms start to release moisture, about 5 – 6 minutes.
 Add kale and continue to cook until wilted (lacinato will take longer to wilt than baby kale).

-Combine: Add the pasta to the mushroom mix, add broth, mix well, and continue to cook until broth is just warmed.
+Combine: Add the broth and cream, and mix well.
+Add the pasta, and continue to cook until broth is warmed.

 Serves 4 – 6